felangga/chiko/README.md

 - Add support for any authorization types
 - Add dump log to file feature
 - Add an option to protect or lock the bookmark library
+- Add support to import and export from and to `grpcurl` command